KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

  * Android NDK r11
  * Android SDK with: SDK Tools, SDK Platform-tools, SDK Build-tools, and API 22
  * Java Development Kit (JDK)
- * Apache Ant
+ * Windows: either NMake or Ninja in PATH

- * Windows: either NMake or JOM in PATH
+If you have downloaded Android SDK tools, you can install necessary components by running:

-See `android/scripts/common.py` for a list locations where the build system expects to find these.
+	tools/android update sdk --no-ui --all --filter tools,platform-tools,build-tools-25.0.2,android-22

 Building CTS